aurora-sim/Aurora-WebUI/README.md

 ## Aurora-Sim Addon

 This release uses the v1.x branch of [Aurora-WebAPI](https://github.com/aurora-sim/Aurora-WebAPI/tree/v1.x), current release [v1.1.2](https://github.com/aurora-sim/Aurora-WebAPI/tree/v1.1.2).
-Source for the v1.x branch of Aurora-WebAPI also exists in this repository, but will be removed in future releases.

 ### Install WebUI via console
 1. Start Aurora.Server.exe (if you want to run in Grid mode) or Aurora.exe (if you want to run in StandAlone mode)